 Age Range: 50s

 As bone density loss begins to accelerate during your 50s, it is ever-so-important that you prevent this by getting a sure amount of Vitamin D. Not only can Vitamin D lessen the bone loss, but it can also strengthen your bone structure.
-With a proper daily dosage of Vitamin D supplements, a senior is able to avoid long-term health problems such as osteoporosis.
+With a proper daily Vitamin D dosage, seniors can avoid long-term health problems such as osteoporosis.

 Sources: Fatty Fish (Salmon, Mackerel, Tuna, etc.), Egg Yolks, Cheese, Beef Liver, Mushrooms, Almonds, Whole Wheat Bread, Milks (Soy, Almond, Dairy, and Oat)